CreoSm/MHWI-Mumble/README.md

 # What is this?

-MHWI-Mumble is a plugin for Monster Hunter Wilds that enables positional audio, so now you can hunt with friends but with the added immersion of spatial audio!
+MHWI-Mumble is a plugin for Monster Hunter Wilds that enables positional voice chat using Mumble, so now you can hunt with friends but with the added immersion of spatial audio!

 # Requirements
 [REFramework](https://github.com/praydog/REFramework)<br>